-The $3$-majority protocol runs as follows: \begin{quote} \textit{At every time step, every node picks three nodes uniformly at random (including itself and with repetitions) and recolors itself according to the majority of the colors it sees.
+The $3$-majority protocol works as follows: \begin{quote} \textit{At every round, every node picks three nodes uniformly at random (including itself and with repetitions) and recolors itself according to the majority of the colors it sees.
 If it sees three different colors, it chooses the first one.} \end{quote}

 Clearly, in the case of three different colors, choosing the second or the third one would not make any difference.
 The same holds even if the choice would be uniformly at random among the three colors.